talkarr/talkarr/README.md

 A *arr style program for downloading talks from media.ccc.de.
 </h5>

-## Important Note on the state of the project
+> [!IMPORTANT]

-Right now, the project is still in its early stages.
+> Right now, the project is still in its early stages.
 This means, not everything is implemented or works as expected.

-That is why I would love to get some feedback on what you think about the project and what you would like to see implemented.
+> That is why I would love to get some feedback on what you think about the project and what you would like to see implemented.

 ## Documentation